Royal Farms: Format

 As of September 2024, Royal Farms has 263 locations throughout the Mid-Atlantic as well as North Carolina.
 More than half are in the home state of Maryland.
 The chain sells typical convenience-store items, such as coffee, candy, soft drinks, bagels and donuts, lottery tickets, and other basic groceries.
-All locations offer a kitchen serving hot food items.
+All locations offer a kitchen serving hot food items, particularly featuring fried chicken.
 Royal Farms' major competitors include Wawa, Sheetz, 7-Eleven, Rutter's, High's and Turkey Hill Minit Markets.